Resources for identifying hazardous substances.

 Got your ERG?
 We are waiting to hear any information on the 2020 version of the ERG.
 The Emergency Response Guidebook is published every four years.
 When available, the state provides the county with a limited quantity of books.
 Those books are distributed to fire, law enforcement and EMS organizations based on information we have on record.
 We will not have excess stock of these books.
 When available, the books will be distributed based on the information we have on file for your organization.
 All stations are reminded to keep the information regarding apparatus and officers up to date.
 The information should be entered through this website.

 WISER - Wireless Information System for Emergency Responders.
 Unfortunately, support for WISER has been discontinued.

 The NIOSH Pocket Guide to Chemical Hazards (NPG) informs workers, employers, and occupational health professionals about workplace chemicals and their hazards.
 The NPG gives general industrial hygiene information for hundreds of chemicals/classes.
 Click on the hyperlink to the CDC page with more details about the NIOSH Pocket Guide (npg).

-The Assistant to the State Fire Marshal program has has been discontinued as of June 30, 2019.
+The Assistant to the State Fire Marshal program had been discontinued in 2019.
 Chief officers are reminded that they expected to do the fire incident reporting and request assistance from the PSP Fire Marshal if necessary.
 As there is no designation of a Fire Marshal in the Pennsylvania Borough Code nor the Second Class Township Code, there will be no "Fire Marshal" option for the titles in the Officers data collection sections.

 The Pennsylvania State Police have requested that fire chiefs provide an annual registration of those first response personnel who have vehicles equipped with either BLUE Lights or RED Lights and Sirens to the PSP Station at Frackville.
 There is also a Authorization Certificate which can be completed and given to the first responder.